 Covering the cost of travel was identified as one of the biggest challenges.
 Participants in the “Global South Meetup” conversation series noted that a high percentage of speakers from these regions were not able to be present in most of the conversations because of their limited resources.

-For 2018, we will be providing travel assistance to groups from: Latin America, Sub-Saharan Africa, Eastern Europe, MENA, South Asia and Southeast Asia.
+During past editions, we provided travel assistance to groups from: Latin America, Sub-Saharan Africa, Eastern Europe, MENA, South Asia and Southeast Asia.

 2) Hiring inclusivity professionals

 True inclusivity is a hard problem that requires professional resources.
-The Diversity & Inclusion Fund will provide resources to hire professionals to implement best practices related to inclusivity and providing moral support in a diverse environment.
+The Diversity & Inclusion Fund provides resources to hire professionals to implement best practices related to inclusivity and providing moral support in a diverse environment.
 Specifically, they will:

 - Help refine our Code of Conduct;